geekzter/azure-vdc/README.md

 - AppServers auto-joined to Azure Pipelines Deployment Group, application deployment from Azure Pipeline

 ## Pre-Requisites
 These project uses Terraform, PowerShell Core with Az module, ASP.NET (Windows Only), and Azure Pipelines.
 You will need an Azure subscription for created resources and Terraform Backend.
-Use the links below and/or a package manager of your choice (e.g. brew, chocolatey, scoop) to install required components
+Use the links below and/or a package manager of your choice (e.g. brew, chocolatey, scoop) to install required components.

 ## Setting up Terraform
 1. Clone repository (e.g. using Visual Studio Code, GitHub Desktop).
 2. Set up storage account and service principal for Terraform Azure Backend, and configure environment variables `ARM_SUBSCRIPTION_ID`, `ARM_TENANT_ID`, `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET` accordingly as well as `backend.tf`.
 3. Initialize Terraform backend by running `terraform init` or `tf_deploy.ps1 -init`
 4. To deploy the VPN, set `deploy_vpn = true` in `variables.tf` or your `.auto.tfvars` file.
 Run `create_certs.ps1` (Windows only unfortunately) to create the certificates required.
-5. Toe use HTTPS for the demo app, set `use_ssl = true` in `variables.tf` or your `.auto.tfvars` file.
+5. To use HTTPS for the demo app, set `use_ssl = true` in `variables.tf` or your `.auto.tfvars` file.
 You will need to configure SSL using the `vanity_` variables
 6. Create Azure Pipelines [Deployment Group](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/?view=azure-devops), to be used for ASP.NET application
 7. Customize `variables.tf` or create a `.auto.tfvars` (see `config.auto.tfvars.sample`) file that contains your customized (e.g. secrets) configuration
 8. Run `terraform plan` or `tf_deploy.ps1 -plan` to simmulate what happens if terraform would provision resources.